Rajpratik71/linux-manPages/pcxtoppm.md

 OPTIONS
        -stdpalette
-              Enforce the use of the internal colormap for files with 16 col‐ ors or less.
+              Enforce the use of the internal colormap for files with 16 colors or less.

 SEE ALSO
        ppmtopcx(1), ppm(5)